MicrosoftDocs/azure-docs/articles/synapse-analytics/security/how-to-set-up-access-control.md

 ## STEP 2: Prepare your ADLS Gen2 storage account

-An Azure Synapse workspace uses a default storage container for:
+Synapse workspaces use default storage containers for:
-  - Storing the backing data files for Spark tables
+  - Storage of backing data files for Spark tables
   - Execution logs for Spark jobs
-  - Managing libraries that you choose to install
+  - Management of libraries that you choose to install

 Identify the following information about your storage:

 - The ADLS Gen2 account to use for your workspace.
 This document calls it `storage1`. `storage1` is considered the "primary" storage account for your workspace.
 - The container inside `workspace1` that your Synapse workspace will use by default.
 This document calls it `container1`.

 - Select **Access control (IAM)**.

 - Select **Add** > **Add role assignment** to open the Add role assignment page.